Arts & Crafts

 11. What is the Best of Field Days?

 On Sunday we award a trophy to the best of field days.
-The best of show crafts for the adults will be displayed in the show room except the cake.
-The youth will be in a section of the youth display.
+The best of show items for the adults will be displayed in the center show room with the exception of the foods.
+The youth will be in the display room on the left.
 We ask visitors to the building on Friday and Saturday to vote for their favorite.

 12. Can I enter if I don’t live in Lamoille County?